 Una Brennan was my Irish grandmother.
 I knew her in the 1950s in Dublin, and I remember her as a quiet gentle person.

-Una was the eldest child of farmers John and Joanne Bolger, in Oylgate, Wexford.
-She was christened Anastasia but changed it to Una because she wanted an Irish name.
+Una Bolger was born in 1888, the eldest child of farmers John and Joanne Bolger, in Oylgate, Wexford.
+Una was christened Anastasia but changed it to Una because she wanted an Irish name.
 As the eldest daughter, she was the only girl in the family to be educated beyond elementary school.
 Her maternal family, the Whittys, sent her to a convent school with the expectation that she would become a nun.
 Una enjoyed school and did well.
 She was proud of coming top in chemistry.
 However, she showed no inclination to enter a convent.

-Una was interested in politics.
+Una Bolger was interested in politics.
 She joined Cuman na mBan and was active in the movement for Irish Freedom, which is how she met Robert Brennan, a journalist and surveyor from Wexford Town who later became a leading light in the 1916 Rising in Wexford.
 Una married Robert in 1909.

 Later in Dublin, when Robert was on the run, Una regularly hid escaped prisoners in the house or garden, and impressed on the children never to write down anything that would reveal their father's hiding place.